Chizumulu Island

 The island supports a population of about 4,000 people.
 Like Likoma, the island imports most of its food from the mainland.
-There is electricity on the island from 6am-10pm (with a break between 12-2pm), and no road.
+There is electricity on the island from 6 am to 10 pm (with a break between 12 and 2 pm), and no road.
 However, there is a well-constructed path which runs around the outside of the island, which can be walked around in about three hours.

 The island consists of two large hills, with a flatter area to the south.
 Cassava plantations cover much of the lower slopes of the hills, with the upper parts being forested.
 Many baobab trees are present.

-The locals speak a Nkamanga dialect, a variety of Nyanja.
+The locals speak a Nkamanga dialect, a dialect of Chitumbuka.